gabcoh/superhexy-gym/README.md

 # Super Hexagon Gym Environment
+**Disclaimer** In case anyone happens upon this repository note that everything works but I haven't gotten around to documenting it yet obviously.
+Been distracted by trying to get a decent agent trained, but documentation will come soon.

 ALSO MAKE SURE ALL USE OF Super Hexagon follows the correct two worsd convention *INSERT GIF OF IT WORKING HERE*